 Maple tree seed structures are known by various names including keys, tags and spinners.
 These structures earn their descriptive titles due to their unusual shape and behavior.
 Maple seeds develop in pairs on a stem, much like a cherry fruit.
 Each seed is attached to a papery wing-like structure.
-When the maple seed falls from the tree, it whirls and spins like the blade from a helicopter.
+When maple seed pods fall from a tree, these little maple tree spinners whirl and spin like blades on a helicopter.
 These seeds can catch the wind and travel for some distance.
 Maple seeds can be tough to clean up due to their quantity and propensity to broadcast.
 But you can stop the formation of seeds using a hormone growth inhibitor.

 Observe maple trees for the point when flowering occurs.
 You can prevent seed formation by preventing pollinated flowers from developing.